-- 1. Plug the charger into an FIG. 1 appropriate outlet before inserting the battery pack. - 2.
-Insert the battery pack (C) into the charger, as shown in Figure 1, making sure the pack is fully seated in charger.
-The red (charging) light will blink continuously, indicating that the charging process has started.

-3. The completion of charge will be indicated by the red light remaining ON continuously.
-The pack is fully charged and may be used at this time or left in the charger.
+- Plug the charger into an FIG. 1 appropriate outlet before inserting the battery pack. - 2.
+Insert the battery pack (I) into the charger, as shown in Figure 1, making sure the pack is fully seated in charger.
+The red (charging) light will blink continuously, indicating that the charging process has started. - The completion of charge will be indicated by the red light remaining ON continuously.
+The pack is fully the pack i